danielharrell/does_music_move/does_music_move.md

 we hear.

-What is more, becoming literate about what we hear, by studying some music theory, underlines the sense it makes even without such a theory.
-For as I will now try to show, the topography this theory comprehends---such as the articulated space in which we hear the movement of a melody---is more discovered than invented, and in the discovery, more inhabited than observed.
+What is more, becoming literate about what we hear, by studying music theory, underlines the sense it makes even without this theory.
+For as I will now try to show, the topography this theory comprehends---such as the melodic scale---is more discovered than invented, and in the discovery, more inhabited than observed.
 Indeed, my conclusion will be that it is because we